aspose-total-cloud/Aspose.Total-Products/total/en/java/conversion/pot-to-otp/_index.md

 ---title: Convert PowerPoint to OTP, POT to OTP FREE Converter or Java SDKdescription: Free Conversion of POT to OTP by using Java Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---